arnavkamdar/cse15l-lab-reports/cs-lab-report-3.md

-# Lab Report 3: Usage of the command 'Grep'
+# Lab Report 3: Usage of the command 'grep'[^1]
+[^1]: In this lab report, I used many new markdown features that I learnt about such as footnotes, highlighting, justifying text, and line breaks.
+This is my [markdown document](https://github.com/arnavkamdar/cse15l-lab-reports/blob/main/cs-lab-report-3.md) where I did all this work!

 For this lab report, I researched the linux command 'grep', coming across various intricacies and interesting command options in its usage.
-I have summarized four of these commands, which shall be highlighted below.
+I have summarized four of these commands, which shall be explained below.

 ## Command 1: **`grep -r`**
 `grep -r` is a tool that recursively searches through repositories.
 Most `grep` commands must be executed on a specific file to search the file, but this allows a user to specifically search directories and every file within them. `-r` is therefore a very powerful tool, as it enables a user to search every file within a requested repository.
 One instance where this is useful is if a teacher wants to find a student's information via their name in a repository where each student's information is saved on a different text file.